graphhopper/graphhopper-navigation-example-legacy/README.md

 # GraphHopper Navigation Sample

+This application provides navigation based on instructions returned from the [GraphHopper Navigation](https://github.com/graphhopper/graphhopper-navigation) component.

+## Serverless

+It is possible to create your navigation experience without any server component.
+Then you'll need to sign up at the [GraphHopper Directions API](https://www.graphhopper.com/products/) and at [MapTiler](https://www.maptiler.com/cloud/) or compatible vector tile API providers.

+## License

+This project stands under the Apache License.

-This is an Android app based on the [Mapbox Sample App](https://github.com/mapbox/mapbox-navigation-android/tree/master/app), which is licensed under [MIT](https://github.com/mapbox/mapbox-navigation-android/blob/master/LICENSE).
+It was originally based on the [Mapbox Sample App](https://github.com/mapbox/mapbox-navigation-android/tree/master/app), which is licensed under the [MIT](https://github.com/mapbox/mapbox-navigation-android/blob/master/LICENSE) license.

-The app is designed to work with the [GraphHopper Navigation](https://github.com/graphhopper/graphhopper-navigation) component and makes it possible to easily create navigation applications using the [GraphHopper Directions API](https://www.graphhopper.com/products/).

 ## Screenshots